 National Novel-Writing Month, held each November.
 Participants commit to writing 50,000 words of a new novel in 30 days with emphasis on quantity, not quality.
 Helpful for those who tend to polish paragraphs rather than finish manuscripts.
 Active online forums offer advice, expertise on arcane topics, and encouragement.

-Picture Book Idea Month, held each November.
-The picture book writer’s answer to NaNoWriMo.
-Participants commit to creating 30 picture book ideas in 30 days.
+(Formerly PiBoIdMo, Picture Book Idea Month).
+Held each January.
+The Storystorm challenge is to create 30 story ideas in 30 days.
 Hosted by Tara Lazar, a picture book writer.

 On this site: Tara Lazar, Debut Author and Social Media Guru